geotools/geotools/docs/user/unsupported/index.rst

    * - Module
      - Description

-   * - :doc:`app-schema`
-     - Provides support for complex features defined by a GML application schema

    * - :doc:`example`
      - An example that can be used when creating a new unsupported module